Student Course Development Projects (SCDP)

 Successful proposals require the student to think about how learning works in the instructor's course, and to work creatively and collaboratively with the faculty member to try to enhance that learning.
 We also prefer larger projects—for instance, projects that will require full-time work by the student for a full six weeks—to smaller ones.
 Finally, we prefer, although do not require, that the faculty member include in the proposal a plan for the assessment, when deployed, of the activities or materials produced by the student.

 CETL staff are happy to assist faculty in designing projects, preparing proposals and identifying students to work on projects.
-If you have any questions about the program or would like assistance in preparing a proposal, please contact Stu Jordan, Rachel Remmel or Jenny Hadingham.
+If you have any questions about the program or would like assistance in preparing a proposal, please contact Stu Jordan or Rachel Remmel.